HarshiniK19/Customer_Churn_Prediction/docs/README.md

-# 🏦 Bank Customer Churn Prediction
+Bank Customer Churn Prediction

-## 📌 Project Overview
-This project predicts whether a bank customer will churn (leave the bank) using machine learning models.
-Churn prediction helps banks reduce customer loss and improve retention strategies.

----
+1. Project Objective

+Purpose:
+The goal of this project is to predict which bank customers are likely to churn in the next 3 months.
+This will enable the bank to take proactive steps to retain customers, improve customer satisfaction, and optimize marketing campaigns.

+Problem Statement:

+“Predict which bank customers are likely to churn in the next 3 months using demographic and account-related data, to improve retention strategies and business decisions.”

-## 📂 Project Structure
+##  Project Structure
-Bank_Churn_Project/
+Bank_Customer_Churn/
 │
+├── README.md                # Step 1 and ongoing insights
-├── data/ # raw dataset
+├── data/                    # Store your dataset CSV │   └── Customer_Churn.csv
-├── notebooks/ # Jupyter/VS Code notebooks
+├── notebooks/               # Jupyter notebooks for exploration & experiments
+│   └── 01_Data_Understanding.ipynb
-├── models/ # trained ML models
+├── code/                    # Python scripts
+│   └── data_preprocessing.py
-├── plots/ # graphs/visualizations
+├── plots/                   # Save plots/visualizations
-├── docs/ # documentation
+├── models/                  # Save trained ML models (.pkl) └── docs/                    # Any additional documentation
-└── README.md # project report

 ---